Types of Numbers

 Understanding number types helps you know what operations you can perform and what properties apply.
 For instance:

-Different types of numbers also behave differently on number lines, in equations, and in real-world applications.
-Knowing your number types is like knowing the difference between tools in a toolbox—you need the right type for the job.
+Different types of numbers behave differently on number lines, in equations, and in real-world applications.
+Knowing the categories is like knowing the difference between tools in a toolbox: each has the right job.

 Practice Problems